meta-pytorch/executorch-examples/llm/android/LlamaDemo/README.md

 No modification is needed if you want to use the default ExecuTorch library.

 However, you can build your own ExecuTorch Android library (an AAR file).
-In app/build.gradle.kts file, replace `org.pytorch:executorch-android:x.y.z` with `files("path-to-aar")`.
+Copy the file to app/libs/executorch.aar.
+In gradle.properties file, add a line `useLocalAar=true` so that gradle uses that file.

 [This page](https://github.com/pytorch/executorch/blob/main/extension/android/README.md) contains the documentation for building the ExecuTorch Android library.